andy489/Data_Structures_and_Algorithms/Graphs/Properties of Graphs.md

 Now, we can also have a directed acyclic graph, as we can see in the following example, we do not have any cycle.

 ![](https://i.ibb.co/dfLKbnF/POG17.png)

+We cannot have a path of length greater than 0 starting and ending at the same vertex.
+A directed cyclic graph is often called a DAG.
+A cycles in a graph cause a lot of issues in designing algorithms for problems like finding shortest route from one vertex to another.